• Skip to main content

 • Brown rice syrup - Sweet flavor, great option as a corn syrup replacement.

-Tips for Homemade Caramel Popcorn
+Liz's Tips for the Best Candied Popcorn

-Recipe for Caramel Corn FAQ
+Caramel Corn Recipe FAQ

 How do you keep caramel corn from getting soggy?